-E-commerce penetration of North American retail, which crossed 20% of total retail sales during the COVID-19 acceleration per Statistics Canada and the US Census Bureau, fundamentally reshaped industrial demand by compressing the required delivery radius.
+E-commerce penetration of North American retail, which surged to a mid-teens share of US retail sales during the COVID-19 acceleration, peaking near 16% in 2020 per the US Census Bureau (Canada peaked lower, near 10%, per Statistics Canada), fundamentally reshaped industrial demand by compressing the required delivery radius.
 Last-mile logistics operators need facilities within 30 kilometres of dense population centres to achieve same-day or next-morning delivery windows, pushing industrial demand into infill locations that had historically been passed over for cheaper exurban sites.

 The resulting cap rate compression in urban industrial was among the sharpest of any CRE sector: per CBRE's Industrial & Logistics Market Outlook, average cap rates in top-tier last-mile corridors compressed from the high 5s to the low-to-mid 3s between 2017 and 2022, with subsequent modest decompression as interest rates rose.